Cannabis strain: Charlotte's Web

 Charlotte's Web is a high-cannabidiol (CBD), low-tetrahydrocannabinol (THC) cannabis variety and extract marketed as a dietary supplement under federal law of the United States.
 It is produced by the Stanley brothers in Colorado.
 It does not induce the psychoactive "high" typically associated with recreational marijuana strains that are high in THC.
 In September 2014, the Stanleys announced that they would ensure that the product consistently contained less than 0.3% THC.
 Charlotte's Web gained national attention when it was used to treat Charlotte Figi's epileptic seizures.
 Her story has led to her being described as "the girl who is changing medical marijuana laws across America," as well as the "most famous example of medicinal hemp use".

 Skunk

 Skunk refers to cannabis strains that are strong-smelling and have been likened to the smell of the spray from a skunk.
-These strains of cannabis are believed to have originated during the early 1990s in the United States prior to larger-scale development and popularization by Dutch growers.
+These strains of cannabis are believed to have originated during the early 1980s in the United States prior to larger-scale development and popularization by Dutch growers.
+They are around five times more potent than traditional herbal cannabis.
 Just as with other strains of cannabis, skunk is commonly grown in controlled indoor environments under specialized grow lights, or in a greenhouse when full outdoor conditions are not suitable; skunk strains are hybrids of Cannabis sativa and Cannabis indica.